Top 10 Best Sites

 “I claimed my own self-worth,” Lauren said.
 “I’m happy in a way I don’t think I’ve ever been.”

-Twenty-eight-year-old actress Ellen Page practically glows when she talks about her girlfriend Samantha Thomas, a surfer and artist.
+Twenty-eight-year-old actress Ellen Page practically glows when talking about girlfriend Samantha Thomas, who is a surfer and artist.

 This dynamic pair enjoys hockey, surfing, and sharing outdoor adventures.
 Ellen said what’s great about their relationship is the support for each other’s booming careers.

 Samantha happily attends movie premieres, while Ellen eagerly goes to her girlfriend’s art gallery installations.
 It doesn’t matter if they’re walking their dog around the neighborhood or strolling through the streets of Rome, Ellen and Samantha seem to always be holding hands.

 “Walking down the red carpet holding my girlfriend’s hand is pretty special,” Ellen said.
 “It’s pretty awesome.”